Quick Access to UHS MyChart

 In collaboration with Binghamton University, UHS contributes to pioneering research on concussion detection, treatment, and recovery.
 These studies aim to improve outcomes for student-athletes and the broader population affected by traumatic brain injury.

-Through partnerships with labs such as the Motion Analysis Research Laboratory (MARL) and the Brain and Body Imaging Research Center (BBIRC) at Binghamton University, UHS researchers explore the biomechanics of movement and rehabilitation — supporting advances in orthopedic and neuromuscular care.
+Through partnerships with labs such as the Motion Analysis Research Laboratory (MARL) and the Brain and Body Imaging Research Center (BBIRC) at Binghamton University, UHS biomechanics, UHS researchers explore movement and rehabilitation — supporting advances in orthopedic and neuromuscular care.

 UHS collaborates with cognitive science laboratories on research involving memory, perception, and behavioral performance.
 These studies provide insights into aging, dementia, and neurologically informed approaches to care.